 - A: Work that shows consistent excellence and distinction in both quality and quantity. - B: Work that is more than adequate in quality and quantity. - C: Work is adequate, implying that the student is prepared to apply the knowledge gained. - D: Work that is minimally acceptable but below the standards of the course.
-The "D" grade is not given at the graduate level. - F: Failure to meet minimum requirements. - W: Approved withdrawal from a course after the first week of a term.
-Also recorded for all courses in the event of official withdrawal from the college during a term at any time after registration. - I: A temporary grade indicating incomplete work.
-See "Incomplete grades" below. - P: Credit received for satisfactory work - U: No credit received because of unsatisfactory work. - Y: Satisfactory; no credit associated with the course. - Z: Unsatisfactory; no credit associated with the course. - L: Not recorded; no grade had been submitted by the instructor when grade reports were issued. - X: Audit.
+The "D" grade is not given at the graduate level. - F: Failure to meet minimum requirements. - W: Approved withdrawal from a course after the schedule adjustment period, typically the first two weeks of a term.
+Also recorded for all courses in the event of official withdrawal from the college during a term at any time after the schedule adjustment period. - I: A temporary grade indicating incomplete work.
+See "Incomplete grades" below. - P: Awarded for satisfactory work - U: No credit received because of unsatisfactory work. - Y: Satisfactory; no credit associated with the course. - Z: Unsatisfactory; no credit associated with the course. - L: Not recorded; no grade had been submitted by the instructor when grade reports were issued. - X: Audit.
 No credit associated.
-See "Auditing" below. - N: Recorded when an instructor reports, early in the term, that a registered student has never appeared.
-May not be recorded if submitted after midterm.
+See "Auditing" above. - N: Recorded when an instructor reports, prior to midterm, that a registered student has never attended.

-Numerical ranges of 90-100% for "A," 80-89% for "B," 70-79% for "C," 65-69% for "D," and below 65% for "F" have been adopted as guidelines to be followed at the discretion of individual instructors in courses for which numerical evaluation can appropriately be employed.
+Numerical ranges from 90-100% for "A," 80-89% for "B" 70-79% for "C," 65-69% for "D," and below 65% for "F" have been adopted as guidelines to be followed at the discretion of individual instructors in courses for which numerical evaluation can appropriately be employed.